 Gingersnap Pie Crust Recipe

-Sometimes, you just need a simple option to when it comes to pie crust.
-When it comes to this Gingersnap Pie Crust recipe, it’s not only incredibly easy but also tastes better than anything you buy could purchase pre-made.
-This Pecan Gingersnap Crust recipe uses only a handful of ingredients and it takes less than 5 minutes to put together.
-You can either bake it briefly for a nice toasted effect or freeze it for a no-bake pie option!
-It’s perfect for so many pies, but especially great for all the autumnal pies.
+This Pecan Gingersnap Crust recipe uses only a handful of ingredients, and it takes less than 5 minutes to put together.
+You can either bake it briefly for a lovely toasted effect or freeze it for a no-bake pie option!
+It's perfect for so many pies but especially great for all the autumnal pies like this Maple Sweet Potato Pie or No-Bake Pumpkin Pie.

-- Butter
+- butter

-- Brown sugar
+- brown sugar

-- Ground ginger
+- ground ginger

-- Cinnamon
+- cinnamon

 Forget everything you know about pressing in a homemade crumb crust into your pie plate because we’ve all been doing it wrong!
 While logic might tell you to place the crumb mixture in the middle of your pie plate and start pressing it in at that point, that notion actually makes it messy and difficult to get an even crumb base all the way up the sides.
 The easier and faster way to do it is to start forming the edges of the pie crust first, and then press the crumb mixture down into the bottom of the plate.